tamagochi-descompuesto1/tamagochi-descompuesto1/README.md

 * LinkedIn: [israel-sánchez-miranda](https://www.linkedin.com/in/israel-sánchez-miranda-269225229/)

 ## ⚡ Full disclosure
-No, I don't have 3 years of experience in your exact stack.
-What I do have is a laptop and questionable amounts of caffeine.
+I may not have 3 years of experience in your exact stack.
+But what I do have is a laptop and questionable amounts of caffeine.
 Just give me a weekend to dig through the repos, bug a senior dev with questions, and reverse-engineer my way to be fully capable by Monday.
 Need something learned?
 Consider it in añready done.